Osmodium/PathfinderTextToSpeechMod/README.md

 *If you find issues or would like to request features, please use the issues tracker in GitHub [here](https://github.com/Osmodium/PathfinderTextToSpeechMod/issues)*

 #### Limitations:
- - There's currently a bug in the base game where sub-menus in the Encyclopedia disappears at times, this is not due to this mod.
+ - Working on a UI to control playback.

 #### Issues todo:
- - No control to stop playback manually (want to do a visualization at some point).
   - No support for chapter changes (although they seem to be narrated).

 ### How to use